Locations:

 “Bleach is effective if you dilute it correctly,” says Dr. McWilliams.
 “Don’t use it full strength.
 But even diluted, it can ruin surfaces and fabrics, so it’s not practical in many cases.”

-Some disinfecting wipes contain bleach as their active ingredient.
+Some COVID-19 disinfecting wipes contain bleach as their active ingredient.
 Check the label.
 Never mix bleach with other cleaners or chemicals, including natural cleaning products.

 Cleaning is good, but it’s not a cure-all

 COVID-19 has made us hyperaware of germs.
-Cleaning once a day with soap and water is a good approach and wipe your household surfaces with EPA-approved disinfecting wipes as needed.
-But cleaning alone can’t keep COVID-19 away.
+Cleaning once a day with soap and water is a good approach, and wiping your household surfaces with EPA-approved disinfecting wipes as needed is a sure-fire bet to making sure you reduce the spread of COVID-19 and the possibility of reinfection.

 Learn more about our editorial process.